LauraKoehler/arc_processing/README.md

-# ARC (MSM 114/2): Processing of atmospheric and oceanographic measurements
+# ARC (MSM114-2): Processing of atmospheric and oceanographic measurements
 [![Data](UPDATE)](UPDATE)

-This repository contains references to the atmospheric measurements and their post-processing steps of the cruise *Atlantic references and tropical Convection* or short *ARC*.
-This cruise undertaken on RV Maria S. Merian has the identifier MSM 114/2.
+This repository contains references to the atmospheric measurements and their post processing steps of the cruise *Atlantic references and tropical Convection* or short *ARC*.
+This cruise undertaken on RV Maria S. Merian has the identifier MSM114-2.

 The cruise started January 23, 2023 in Mindelo, Cape Verde and ended February 22, 2023 in Punta Arenas, Chile.